Download Magisk APK - Latest Version for Android with Magisk Manager App

-The most fascinating tool of Magisk Manager app is Systemless rooting what probably gives it the highlight over other market competitors.
-MagiskSU will work as a magician as the original system files remain the same and unaltered.
+The fascinating tool of the Magisk app is Systemless rooting, which probably gives it the highlight over other market competitors.
+Magisk APK will work as a magician as the original system files remain the same and unaltered.
+This feature allows you to root Android without affecting the system files.

-It also has the universal system-less interface and this helps when the user wants to create a mod or app.
+It also has a universal system-less interface, and this helps when the user wants to create a mod or app.
 This is mostly because this app offers a range of services the same as the powerful Xposed Framework.
 This app offers a range of modules to choose and download from.
-MagiskSu will help the user hide root from other various apps that need a little camouflage to get things done.
+Magisk app will help the user hide root from other various apps that need a little camouflage to get things done.

-When the device is rooted with MagiskSu, the app won't do anything to the system partition files instead modify the boot.img to magisk.img which means it won't add any extra system files.
+When the device is rooted using Magisk, the app won't do anything to the system partition files instead, modify the boot.img to magisk.img, which means it won't add any extra system files.
 Whereas when Magisk apk roots, this adds files to the system partition as well as do changes to the system files.
 This results in the device not receiving any OTA updates, etc.

 But finally, the problem arose with the Updates of SuperSu from the app developer.
 Not only Updates but also It was Dead.
 Yes, you heard it right.
-There will be no more Super Development further, officially Chainfire confirmed it via Google+ Page.
+There will be no more Super Development further.
+Officially Chainfire confirmed it via Google+ Page.

-With SuperSU, you will be restricted from using banking apps on your rooted devices such as Google pay and from using services such as Netflix.
-With MagiskSu you can easily get access back to these root restricted applications.
+With SuperSU, you will be restricted from using banking apps on your rooted devices, such as Google Pay and from using services such as Netflix.
+With MagiskSu, you can easily get access back to these root-restricted applications.

-Pros and Cons of MagiskSU
+Magisk APK: Pros and Cons

 Pros